ServerPilot/API/README.md

 ## Servers

-Servers are Ubuntu 12.04 or 14.04 machines that are managed by ServerPilot.
+Servers are 64-bit Ubuntu LTS systems, such Ubuntu 14.04, that are managed by ServerPilot.

 Every App, Database, and System User is related to a Server.
 By default, all Servers will have a `serverpilot` System User.